YueZiqihong/BacktestingProject/README.md

 ## Special thanks
 -The backtesting logics located at /analysisTool/testtools is contributed by Yiming Zhang.
 He also controls how strategies are enacted.
 (The external database file is a tool used for his testing use)
--Contribution by Su Zhang to front end development, especially for stock pool displaying features.
+-Contribution by Su Zhang to front end development and part of back end development, especially for stock pool displaying features.